 The Cliff Palace is the largest cliff dwelling in North America and is approx 800 years old.

-With this many people and needing to preserve the buildings, the ranger (understandably) kept a close watch on everyone and really regulated the hike.
+With these many people and the need to preserve the buildings, the ranger (understandably) kept a close watch on everyone and really regulated the hike.
 Understandable..but not my preferred way of exploring.

-Still, I was able to get some decent photos in, including ones of the famous "T-shaped" doors the Anasazi (or, Ancient Puebloans to us the more modern usage) made famous.
+Still, I was able to get some decent photos in, including ones of the famous “T-shaped” doors the Anasazi (or, Ancestral Pueblos to us the more modern usage) made famous.

 After this tour, we quickly made our way to the Balcony House.